keyboardr/MapSL/docs/getting-started.md

     applicationContext: Context = ApplicationProvider.getApplicationContext(), // Use Android test context by default
     registrationBlock: SimpleServiceLocator<ServiceLocatorScope>.() -> Unit = {}
   ) {
-    // Assuming ProcessServiceLocator is accessible and has a public register function
+    // Assuming MainServiceLocator is accessible and has a public register function
     // like shown in Step 3, which allows overriding for testing.
-    ProcessServiceLocator.register(this, applicationContext, registrationBlock)
+    MainServiceLocator.register(this, applicationContext, registrationBlock)
   }
 }